Chatbot Handoff - How to nail the bot to human handoff

 Tip: Hand the conversation back and forth

 Don’t miss out on handing the conversation back from agent to bot.
-After the question is solved an agent can easily an Start Survey event within the chatbot design and the bot picks up the survey with the user.
+After the question is solved an agent can easily use a Start Survey event within the chatbot design and the bot picks up the survey with the user.